sumansingh20/CyberShield/README.md

 - **📚 Educational Focus**: Structured learning path for new penetration testers with guided tutorials and best practices
 - **🛡️ Enterprise Security**: Production-ready authentication and authorization systems
 - **🎯 Real-World Simulation**: Realistic testing environment that mirrors professional penetration testing workflows
-- **🤝 Community Building**: Collaborative features for sharing knowledge and learning from peers

 ---